Inzhenerka/docs.getdbt.tech/website/docs/faqs/Accounts/delete-users.md

 If you are on a **Starter** plan and you are deleting users to reduce the number of billable seats, you also need to take these steps to lower the license count:
 1. In **Account Settings**, select **Billing**.
-2. Enter the number of developer seats you want and make sure you fill in all the payment details, including the **Billing Address** section.
+2. Under **Billing details**, enter the number of developer seats you want and make sure you fill in all the payment details, including the **Billing address** section.
 If you leave any field blank, you won't be able to save your changes.
 3. Click **Update Payment Information** to save your changes.

-<Lightbox src="/img/docs/dbt-cloud/faq-account-settings-billing.jpg" width="85%" title="Navigate to Account Settings -> Users to modify dbt users" />
+<Lightbox src="/img/docs/dbt-cloud/faq-account-settings-billing.png" width="85%" title="Navigate to Account Settings -> Users to modify dbt users" />

 ## Related docs